Atom-iQ/framework/README.md

   - static props are all props, that aren't `RxJS` **Observable**
   - static in this case, means that they aren't changing in runtime
   - observable props, are according to the name `RxJS` **Observable** props
-  - they are "changing" in runtime - in fact, they aren't changing, but they
-    are streams and they are emitting new values in runtime
+  - they are "changing" in runtime - in fact, they aren't changing, but they are streams and they are emitting new values in runtime
   - so, in `rvDOM` all changes are made by emitting new values to observable props
-- in `vDOM` every change of component's props or state is causing re-render of
-  the component, which means - comparing new returned **Virtual DOM**
-  to previous `vDOM` snapshot and updating properties that changed (or inserting
-  or removing elements) - based on diff algorithm
+- in `vDOM` every change of component's props or state is causing re-render of the component, which means - comparing new returned **Virtual DOM** to previous `vDOM` snapshot and updating properties that changed (or inserting or removing elements) - based on diff algorithm
-- in `rvDOM` change of state or props, which means - new value was emitted -
-  is not causing component re-render.
-Component is rendered just once, when it's
+- in `rvDOM` change of state or props, which means - new value was emitted - is not causing component re-render.
-  mounted and is re-rendered only when is removed and will be mounted again.
-  Change of state is emitted only to connected (subscribed) properties
-  or **Observable** children and is updating connected elements properties
-  or adding/removing DOM node, independently, without touching any other part
-  of UI - that's called atomic state and DOM updates
+  Component is rendered just once, when it's mounted and is re-rendered only when is removed and will be mounted again.
+Change of state is emitted only to connected (subscribed) properties or **Observable** children and is updating connected elements properties or adding/removing DOM node, independently, without touching any other part of UI - that's called atomic state and DOM updates
-  - thanks to that, `rvDOM` doesn't need diff algorithm to track what's changed -
-    it's assuming that, if Observable is emitting new value, it means that
-    change happened - tracking changes is managed by `RxJS` subscription
+  - thanks to that, `rvDOM` doesn't need diff algorithm to track what's changed - it's assuming that, if Observable is emitting new value, it means that change happened - tracking changes is managed by `RxJS` subscription
-- in `vDOM` **state** is something, that is persisting between component re-renders,
-  which means, that in case of Functional Components in React, component is
-  a function which returns `vDOM`, but also a state connected to that component
-  but existing outside the component function
+- in `vDOM` **state** is something, that is persisting between component re-renders, which means, that in case of Functional Components in `React`, component is a function which returns `vDOM`, but also a state connected to that component, but existing outside the component function
-- in `rvDOM` it's simpler - component is function is called only when it's mounted,
-  so component is just a **closure** !
-And component state is just a Observable
-  variable (in most cases it's `BehaviorSubject`) hidden inside Component closure
+- in `rvDOM` it's simpler - component is function is called only when it's mounted, so component is just a **closure**!
+And component state is just a Observable variable (in most cases it's `BehaviorSubject`) hidden inside Component closure
-- in `vDOM` DOM updates are synchronous - `vDOM` is always compared with
-  previous state and the changes are propagated
+- in `vDOM` DOM updates are synchronous - `vDOM` is always compared with previous state and the changes are propagated
-- in `rvDOM` updates are asynchronous and independent, which means that
-  many changes could be propagated at once, but to different elements of
+- in `rvDOM` updates are asynchronous and independent, which means that many changes could be propagated at once, but to different elements of application
-  application

 #### Consider that simple example
 ```typescript jsx